violetcereza/Citywide-Dashboard/README.md

 # Citywide-Dashboard
 This project was developed as part of the Oberlin Environmental Dashboard.
 It is an animated display of current electricity use, water use and environmental conditions in the entire community.
+[See the live version](http://environmentaldashboard.org/cwd-static/)

 There are two components to the Citywide-Dashboard: the front-end animated display, and the back-end customization page.

 ## The Front-end

 This page (index.php) is run with jQuery and svg.js.
 It is a giant svg, mostly with pngs and vector shapes animated around inside.
-To read more about how it works, read [this](/docs/main.html) docco page.
+To read more about how it works, read [this](https://cdn.rawgit.com/jeratt/Citywide-Dashboard/master/docs/main.html) docco page.

 ## The Back-end